 Filter file results:

-LPFT aims to provide you with the highest quality care.
-To do this effectively, efficiently and safely, we must keep records about you, your health and the care we have provided or plan to provide to you.
-The information you provide helps us to ensure you are receiving the best care, information and support that is right for you.
+LPFT asks for personal information so we can make sure you are receiving the best care, information, advice, treatment and support that is right for you.
+To do this effectively, efficiently and safely, we must keep records about you, your health, and the care we have provided or plan to provide to you.

 These records may include information such as: